NewcastleRSE/sweet-project-website/pages/sections/updates.md

 The SWEET team have presented at the following recent conferences.
-In March we will be presenting at the European Breast Cancer Conference (EBCC).
 In June we have a poster at the ABS conference and in September we will be presenting at the RCN International Nursing Research Conference both events in Glasgow.